project-everest/project-everest.github.io/index.md

 of existing and forthcoming protocol standards and formally proving, by reduction to cryptographic assumptions on their core algorithms, that our implementations provide a secure-channel abstraction between the communicating endpoints.

-We also are developing implementations of the core cryptographic primitives required to securely run this secure channel.
-Especially, we concurrently work on the HaCl* and Vale projects to verify and generate performant portable C code or highly optimized assembly language.
+Implementations of the core algorithms themselves are also verified, producing performant portable C code or highly optimized assembly language.

 We aim for our verified components to be drop-in replacements suitable for use in mainstream web browsers, servers, and other popular tools and